Our continually updated list of all the best laptops available today.

 Serious gamers will want a machine tailored to their processing needs, which will still generally means discrete graphics, while those after flexibility might fancy a convertible laptop-tablet hybrid.

-Here we look at some of the best laptops from the last six months - those that really excel themselves in our extensive testing processes this year.
+Here we look at some of the best Windows, OS X and Chrome OS laptops from the last six months - those that really excel themselves in our extensive testing processes this year.
 We've arranged them into categories to help you find the best one to suit your needs.

-All of the machines listed here are laptops.
-We have also listed the convertible laptop-tablets that fall more on the side of laptop than tablet, and that includes devices, such as Microsoft's Surface Pro.
+All of the machines listed here are laptops or convertible laptop-tablets that fall more on the side of laptop than tablet - and that includes devices, such as Microsoft's Surface Pro series.

-Similarly, all-in-one touchscreen computers and other desktop PCs are in our PC and Mac desktop reviews page.
+But standard tablets running iOS and Android aren't here - these are covered in our tablets area of the site.
+Similarly, all-in-one touchscreen computers and other desktop PCs are listed in our PC and Mac desktop reviews instead.

 When considering what to buy, think about your needs and your most important factor, be it laptop battery life or screen size.
 The most important part is to be honest about what you need, and you could save a fortune on getting the best laptop for you.

-Since this article seeks to round up the best laptops available, we are only listing those we have fully tested and reviewed in real life situations.
-More laptop-tablet hybrids will be reviewed as soon as we get them in for testing, so we expect to add more impressive convertible tablets to this list later.
+Since this article seeks to round up the best laptops available, we are only listing those we have fully tested and reviewed in real life situations - this list does not include our hands on reviews.
+For more detail on what this means, check out our TechRadar Reviews Guarantee.

 For now, here are the great machines we have tested and loved so far: